Australian-Romanian coproduction, 2015

-- without making a much conscious effort.
+- without making a conscious effort.

 Similarly, Stuart McBratney’s film manages to make a zero-sum game, incidentally.
 It’s not a bad movie.
-But is not a good one either.
-And it doesn’t say anything about reality but about how Stuart McBratney’s mind works.
+But it is not a good one either.
+And it doesn’t say anything about reality but how Stuart McBratney’s mind works.
 From whom I hope to see better.

 My score: 5/10